Strategic victory

-A strategic victory is a victory that brings long-term advantage to the victor and/or disturbs the enemy's ability to wage a war.
-When historians speak of a victory in general, they usually refer to a strategic victory.
-Usually it comes together with a tactical victory on the field that allowed to further progress the objectives of the campaign, but it is also possible for a tactical defeat to be considered a strategic victory because it managed to achieve other goals (e.g. by imposing so many casualties on the opposing side to cripple their advance, resulting in a Pyrrhic victory for the enemy).
+A strategic victory is a victory that provides a long-term advantage to the victor and/or undermines the enemy's ability to wage war.
+When historians refer to a victory in general terms, they usually mean a strategic victory.
+A strategic victory often follows a tactical victory on the battlefield that enables further progress toward a campaign's objectives.
+However, a tactical defeat may also be considered a strategic victory if it achieves other goals, such as inflicting heavy casualties on the opposing force and slowing or halting its advance, potentially resulting in a Pyrrhic victory for the enemy.